github/multibinder/README.md

 # ... server.accept ...
 ```

-The socket has close-on-exec disabled and is ready to be used in Ruby or passed on to a real service like haproxy.
-For an example of using multibinder with haproxy, see [the haproxy test shim](https://github.com/theojulienne/multibinder/blob/master/test/haproxy_shim.rb).
+The socket has close-on-exec disabled and is ready to be used in Ruby or passed on to a real service like haproxy via spawn/exec.
+For an example of using multibinder with haproxy (there are a couple of tricks), see [the haproxy test shim](https://github.com/theojulienne/multibinder/blob/master/test/haproxy_shim.rb).